MoonMoon1919/peyton/README.md

 # Peyton

-A lightweight framework for AWS Lambda for building Rest APIs
+A lightweight framework for AWS Lambda for building Rest APIs.

+Peyton is designed to be as small as possible, with no requirements outside of the standard python library.
+It allows developers to create and deploy serverless applications easily.

 [![Codefresh build status]( https://g.codefresh.io/api/badges/pipeline/moonmoon1919/peyton%2Ftest?key=eyJhbGciOiJIUzI1NiJ9.NWIyYThiMjYzYmFlOGEwMDAxY2RiZWZh.5h81Od2ooleQPSDJ1tUbMIrDYzxsRi3ovMy-NHkYNdY&type=cf-2)]( https%3A%2F%2Fg.codefresh.io%2Fpipelines%2Ftest%2Fbuilds%3Ffilter%3Dtrigger%3Abuild~Build%3Bpipeline%3A5e0699826e1ebef7fcd37bf6~test)